Co-Curricular Club Expo

 The programme helps develop your organizational skills and helps you learn to be more independent and resilient.
 There are four sections within each level: (1) Voluntary Service (2) Skills (3) Physical Recreation (4) Adventurous Journey.
 Participants design and plan their own award programme and set their own goals.

-Contact Ms Redmayne via ‘Teams Chat’ to join.
+Sign-up here (close Friday, 23 February) OR contact Ms Redmayne/Ms Bhote via ‘Teams Chat’ to join.

 We invite you to join us and students from other schools to grow and plant native forest in Ōtautahi Christchurch, to provide food for native birds and to help mitigate against climate change.